LiskArchive/lisk-sdk/sdk/README.md

 ### Register a custom module or a custom plugin

-A custom module is a logic to define state changes which will be executed on-chain meaning that it will be a part of blockchain protocol.
+A custom module is a logic to define state changes that will be executed on-chain meaning that it will be a part of the blockchain protocol.
-On the other hand, custom plugin is a logic to define a off-chain logic which is not part of the blockchain protocol but to enhance the application features.
+On the other hand, a custom plugin is a logic to define an off-chain logic which is not part of the blockchain protocol but to enhance the application features.

 You can define [your own module](https://github.com/LiskHQ/lisk-docs/blob/master/lisk-sdk/customize.md) and [your own plugin](https://github.com/LiskHQ/lisk-docs/blob/master/lisk-sdk/customize.md) with Lisk-SDK.